ktaylor63/southeast/site/content/faq/red-wolf-recovery-program-review.md

 Relative to the **red wolf’s genetics**, there is disagreement in the scientific community regarding the taxonomy and genetic ancestry of the red wolf.
 The Service is moving forward with the belief that the red wolf remains a listable entity.

-The Wildlife Management Institute (WMI) examined the red wolf’s **historic range** as part of the Service’s review.
+The Wildlife Management Institute (WMI) examined the red wolf’s **historical range** as part of the Service’s review.
 WMI concluded that an accurate predictor of the red wolf’s range includes all or parts of a significant part of the Southeast United States including North Carolina.
 The recovery team generally agrees with WMI’s results.

 The red wolf is a conservation-reliant species that requires intensive, hands-on management to sustain it in the wild. **Hybridization** with coyotes is an ongoing challenge exacerbated by human-caused mortality particularly when a pack loses breeding adults close to mating season.
 At this time, the reality is that it may simply not be possible to achieve competitive exclusion of coyotes and hybrids with red wolves in northeastern North Carolina.
 Therefore, the Service will be focusing its management efforts in Dare County and the federal lands there.